Sore throat is often the first sign of an upper respiratory infection (URI).

-With the scratchy, irritating sensation, soon comes difficulty in swallowing and excessive mucous and often secondary infections of the sinuses and bronchi.
+With the scratchy, irritating sensation, soon comes difficulty in swallowing and excessive mucus and often secondary infections of the sinuses and bronchi.

-Medicinal herbs for sore throat should be applied with the intent to sooth the affected area as well as work to fight infection, boost the immune system and decrease the chances of reinfection.
+Medicinal herbs for a sore throat should be applied with the intent to soothe the affected area as well as work to fight infection, boost the immune system and decrease the chances of reinfection.

 A good herbal remedy for a sore throat will act to reduce catarrh and sooth inflamed mucosa.

 Medicinal herbs that have antitussives properties (sooth coughs) can also be added to form a preparation that is specific to the individual condition and used along with vitamin supplements that contain zinc and vitamin C.